Menu

 At Walton Primary School we work hard to promote good attendance in order for our children to gain the best education possible.
 Pupils who have good attendance will become successful learners who enjoy learning, make progress and achieve.

-Each week we celebrate attendance in an assembly where we give Tasty Tuck tokens (or similar) to the class which had the highest attendance the week before.
-These tokens enable the winning class to have a free item from the Tuck Shop at break, that day.
+Each week we celebrate attendance in an assembly where we give a healthy snack to the class which had the highest attendance the week before.
+T

 Position